Power-law escape rate of SGD: Dynamics of SGD

 where $B\ll N$ is assumed in the second equality.
-The derivation of Eq.~(\ref{eq:SGD_cov}) is found in~\cite{Jastrzebski2017,Smith-Le2018}.
+The derivation of Eq.~(\ref{eq:SGD_cov}) is found in~\citet{Jastrzebski2017, Smith-Le2018}.
 Usually, the gradient noise variance dominates the square of the gradient noise mean, and hence the term $\nabla L\nabla L^\mathrm{T}$ in Eq.~(\ref{eq:SGD_cov}) is negligible.
-We therefore obtain

 For the mean-square loss, we have $\nabla\ell_\mu=[f(\theta,x^{(\mu)})-y^{(\mu)}]\nabla f(\theta,x^{(\mu)})$, and hence